cjordanball/Nodology/Node_Notes.md

     c. if we put quotation marks around our value, it can be multiword.

+5. *Yargs* is actually a pretty powerful and comprehensive application for dealing with command-line input.
+The documentation is generally rather scattered, and obfuscated by a need to adhere to a pirate theme, but one can find a good be of information in the API documentation.
+Below, we go through some of its key features, to get a start.

+6. At its most basic, we have *yargs.argv*, which is simply an object containing the parsed arguments as a group of key/value pairs.
+But before the *.argv*, we can chain a wide variety of methods, as documented.
+For example, we will use the **command()** method.
+This method takes a command name as the first parameter, followed by a description for the second parameter (used to build help dcoument), followed by an options object detailing what arguments the command requires:

+    ```javascript
+    const argv = yargs
+        .command('add', 'Add a new note', {
+            title: {
+                describe: 'Title of the note.',
+                demandOption: true,
+                alias: 't'
+            },
+            body: {
+                describe: 'This is the text of the note.',
+                demandOption: false,
+                alias: 'b',
+                default: "Four score and seven years ago . . ."
+            }
+        })
+        .help()
+        .argv
+    ```
+    We can pass in a *command* method for each command that we anticipate being entered by our user.

+    Note the provision of an **alias**.
+This allows us to provide shortcuts to the user.
+Also, the alias can be preceded by a single hyphen, rather than double hyphens for the main argument name.

+    Note the insertion of the **help()** method.
+This allows someone to access information by running "--help** at the command line.

 ## Debugging Node (Version 8+)
 1. Version 8 of Node has a couple of new debugging tools, so confirm that you are using a current version before trying to apply the techniques described herein.